bobosola/OSTerrain50-PHP/README.md

 # OS Terrain 50 elevation data in PHP

 This repo contains a minimal demo site to accompany the PHP class `OSTerrain50Reader.php` which returns elevation data for Great Britain.
 It reads a custom binary data file containing elevation data compiled from the freely-downloadable [OS Terrain 50 ASCII](https://www.ordnancesurvey.co.uk/business-government/products/terrain-50) data set.

-Compiled binaries of the data-compiling application are available as detailed below.

-A sister repo [OSTerrain50-SimpleBinary](https://github.com/bobosola/OSTerrain50-SimpleBinary) contains the Rust code for building the data-compling application.
-More details are there if you wish to build the data-compiling application yourself.
+The binary data file is produced from a free data-compiling application which is available to download from a sister repo [OSTerrain50-SimpleBinary](https://github.com/bobosola/OSTerrain50-SimpleBinary) - more details there.

 ## What problem does this solve?